 Policy CLE2 - Retaining and enhancing commercial and retail provision.
-Residential development or conversion which results in the loss of commercial services, retail units or community buildings will not be supported except where this can be demonstrated to deliver significant alternative benefit to the community by achieving identified Neighbourhood Plan objectives or by demonstrating that the business is no longer viable.
+Residential development or conversion which results in the loss of community facilities, including local shops and pubs, will not be supported except where this can be demonstrated to deliver significant alternative benefit to the community by achieving identified Neighbourhood Plan objectives or by demonstrating that the business is no longer viable.

-8.2.12 Proposals that demonstrate a business is no longer viable should be supported with evidence.
+8.2.11 Proposals that demonstrate a business is no longer viable should be supported with evidence.
 In the case of pubs the Public House Viability Test produced by the Campaign for Real Ale(CAMRA) is available.